codingraft/codingraft/README.md

 ## I'm a Coder!!

-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently a Frontend developer at makemaya
 - 👯 I’m looking to collaborate with other coder/developer
-- 🥅 2022 Goals: Learn more about React and get a job
+- 🥅 2022 Goals: Learning advance skills for frontend
 - 🔭 Email: You can mail me at gvaibhav864@gmail.com
 - ⚡ Fun fact: I love to match movies, series and anime